 Although our book does not "speak" to the new realities of 2020, we hold out a helping hand for your grief.
 Life Came to a Standstill is dedicated to every heart impacted by loss.
 We "get it" that your grief continues to impact you while world events attempt to overshadow your sorrow.

 A bereaved mom gives back:

-The Story of the Dragonfly (photo to the left) begins: "Once in a little pond, in the muddy water under the lily pads, there lived a little water beetle . . ."
+The Story of the Dragonfly (photo upward to the left) begins: "Once in a little pond, in the muddy water under the lily pads, there lived a little water beetle . . ."
 Barbara, bereaved mom of Nathan, in Nathan's honour and memory, lovingly crafts these beautiful key chains from parachute silk.
-She donates them, including this timeless legend.
-If you have an interest in Barbara's compassionate work, you may contact her at: email@example.com
+She donates the key chains, including this timeless legend.
+If you have an interest in Barbara's compassionate work, you may contact her at: firstname.lastname@example.org

-To learn about Life Came to a Standstill, including photos, a piece of the Introduction, and to read the first paragraph, of each chapter, visit "author & contributing writers."
-To view the opinions of others, check out "reviews."
-Moving through our site, under "more" find 2 free support-booklets ready to click and print.
+To learn about Life Came to a Standstill, including photos, a piece of the Introduction, and to read the first paragraph, of each chapter, choose the page, "author & contributing writers."
+To view the opinions of others, please check out "reviews."
+Moving through our site, under "more" you will find 2 free support-booklets ready to click and print.
 Scroll further under "more" for book tips.
 Grieving a loved-one is the hardest work and we'd like to help you.

 Various communities offer bereavement support.
 One valuable resource is Bereaved Families of Ontario-York Region (BFOYR).
 Click here to access their website.
 Face-to-face support is temporarily suspended, due to Covid-19; however, peer support by phone is available upon request: leave a message at (905) 898-6265.